-• Key on EXERCISES within CATEGORY:
+Key on EX-elements within CATEGORY:

 - It is no problem that there are two EX-elements with the same ENO (e.g., 1) as long as they are nested within different CATEGORY-elements. - This is similar to a weak entity.